Aadi2001/the-art-of-command-line/README.md

 - Spotlight: Search files with `mdfind` and list metadata (such as photo EXIF info) with `mdls`.

 - Be aware macOS is based on BSD Unix, and many commands (for example `ps`, `ls`, `tail`, `awk`, `sed`) have many subtle variations from Linux, which is largely influenced by System V-style Unix and GNU tools.
 You can often tell the difference by noting a man page has the heading "BSD General Commands Manual."
-In some cases GNU versions can be installed, too (such as `gawk` and `gsed` for GNU awk and sed).
+In some cases, GNU versions can be installed, too (such as `gawk` and `gsed` for GNU awk and sed).
 If writing cross-platform Bash scripts, avoid such commands (for example, consider Python or `perl`) or test carefully.

 - To get macOS release information, use `sw_vers`.